MaximeRivest/jupyter-whisper/docs/source/core/index.rst

 Chat Interface
 ------------
-The core of JupyterChat is its chat interface, implemented through cell magic commands:
+The core of JupyterWhisper is its chat interface, implemented through cell magic commands:

 .. code-block:: python